-Figure 150.
+Figure 158.
 The Firewall / DMZ page.

 To enable the DMZ, select the Enabled checkbox, enter the IP address of a host from your network in the IP address field, and click the Change button.
+To choose a device connected to the LAN of the access point at the moment, select the relevant value from the drop-down list (the field will be filled in automatically).

 Note that when the DMZ is enabled, all traffic coming to a port of the WAN interface of the access point is directed to the same port of the specified IP address.
 Also note that virtual servers have higher priority than the DMZ host.
-In other words, if there has been created a virtual server that directs traffic from external port 80 to a port of the device from the local network of the access point, then entering http://access\point\WAN\IP in the address bar, users of the external network are directed to the specified port and IP address configured for the virtual server, but not to port 80 of the device with the IP address specified on the Firewall / DMZ page.
+In other words, if there has been created a virtual server that directs traffic from external port 80 to a port of the device from the local network of the access point, then entering http://access_point_WAN_IP in the address bar, users of the external network are directed to the specified port and IP address configured for the virtual server, but not to port 80 of the device with the IP address specified on the Firewall / DMZ page.